 Background checks are mandatory when it comes to renters, and a key part of a background check is a rental reference letter.
 The purpose of a rental reference is to provide a vote of confidence from a trusted professional who has dealt with you previously as a tenant and can recommend you with a letter of recommendation.

 Why it’s important to have a great rental reference

-This letter will essentially paint a picture of you as a character reference, to be dissected and analysed to see if you’re trustworthy enough to live on the property.
-Having a great rental reference prepared increases your chances of securing a rental property, particularly in a competitive rental market where there’s a lot of applicants vying for tenancy.
+This letter of reference will essentially paint a picture of you as a character reference, to be dissected and analysed to see if you’re trustworthy enough to live on the property.
+Having a great rental reference prepared increases your chances of securing a rental property, particularly in a competitive rental market where there are a lot of applicants vying for tenancy.

-Most application processes for a rental property ask you to list the name and contact details of at least 2 references.
-Submitting a rental letter in addition that provides a glowing recommendation is likely to put you ahead of the competition to land a lease agreement.
+Most rental application processes for a rental unit ask you to list the name and contact details of at least 2 references.
+Submitting a rental letter in addition that is providing a glowing recommendation is likely to put you ahead of the competition to land a lease agreement.